Last Year at Marienbad: Cast

-While the characters are unnamed in the film, in Robbe-Grillet's published "ciné-novel" of the screenplay the first man is referred to with the letter "X", the woman with the letter "A", and the second man with the letter "M".
+Although the characters are unnamed in the film, in Robbe-Grillet's published "ciné-novel" of the screenplay, the first man is referred to as "X," the woman as "A," and the second man as "M."

 Production

-Last Year at Marienbad was created out of an unusual collaboration between its writer, Alain Robbe-Grillet, and its director, Alain Resnais.
+Last Year at Marienbad was created out of an unusual collaboration between writer Alain Robbe-Grillet and director Alain Resnais.
 Robbe-Grillet described its basis:

 The screenplay Robbe-Grillet wrote was very detailed, specifying not only the dialogue and gestures and décor, but also the placement and movement of the camera and the sequencing of shots in the editing.
-Resnais filmed the script with great fidelity, and when Robbe-Grillet, who was not present during the filming, saw the rough-cut, he said he found the film just as he had intended it, while recognizing how much Resnais had added to make it work on the screen and fill out what was absent from the script.
+Resnais filmed the script with great fidelity, and when Robbe-Grillet, who was not present during the filming, saw the rough cut, he said he found the film just as he had intended it, while recognizing how much Resnais had added to make it work on the screen and fill out what was absent from the script.
 Robbe-Grillet published his screenplay, illustrated by shots from the film, calling it a "ciné-roman" (ciné-novel).

 Despite the close correspondence between the written and filmed works, numerous differences between them have been identified.
 Two notable examples are the choice of music in the film (Francis Seyrig's score introduces extensive use of a solo organ), and a scene near the end of the film in which the screenplay explicitly describes a rape, whereas the film substitutes a series of repeated overexposed tracking shots moving towards the smiling woman.
 In statements by the two authors of the film in the decades after its release, it was partly acknowledged that they did not entirely share the same vision of it.
-According to Resnais, Robbe-Grillet used to insist that it was he who wrote Marienbad, without question, and that Resnais's filming of it was a betrayal—but that since he found it very beautiful he did not blame Resnais for it.
+According to Resnais, Robbe-Grillet used to insist that it was he who wrote Marienbad, without question, and that Resnais's filming of it was a betrayal—but that, since he found it very beautiful, he did not blame Resnais for it.

 Filming took place, using black-and-white film and the Dyaliscope widescreen process, over a period of ten weeks between September and November 1960.
 Most of Delphine Seyrig's dresses in the film were designed by Chanel.
-The locations used for most of the interiors and the gardens were the palaces of Schleissheim and Nymphenburg, including the Amalienburg hunting lodge, and the Antiquarium of the Residenz, all of which are in and around Munich.
+The locations used for most of the interiors and the gardens were the palaces of Schleissheim and Nymphenburg (including the Amalienburg hunting lodge) and the Antiquarium of the Munich Residenz, all in Munich.
 Additional interior scenes were filmed in the Photosonore-Marignan-Simo studios in Paris.
-No filming was done in the Czech spa town of Marienbad, nor does the film allow the viewer to know with certainty which, if any, scenes are supposed to be located there.
+No filming was done in Mariánské Lázně (Marienbad), nor does the film clarify which scenes, if any, are supposed to be set there.